maissen/edulearn_backend/API_CONTRACT.md

           "d": "string"
         }
       }
-    ]
+    ],
-  }
+    "hasTakenTest": "boolean",     // whether the authenticated student has taken the test "studentScore": "number|null", // student's score if test was taken, null otherwise "totalScore": "number|null"    // total possible score (20), null if test not taken }
 }
 ```
 - **Error:** 404 Not Found if course doesn't exist
 - **Note:** All quizzes for the course are combined into a single test object.
 The test title is generated as "{Category} quizzes test".
+The `hasTakenTest`, `studentScore`, and `totalScore` fields are only populated when a student is authenticated and has taken the test.

 ### GET /cours/:id/related
 - **Description:** Get related courses for recommendations